The Unofficial CISSPforum FAQ

 CISSPforum has been set up so that, by default, replies are sent to the entire forum not just the originator of the message.
 That’s

-about 6,200 fellow security professionals.
-If one day you accidentally reply to a forum message with a personal response without altering the To: line, be aware that around 6,199 peers will see your ‘private’ message.
+several thousand information security professionals.
+If one day you accidentally reply to a forum message with a personal response without altering the To: line, be aware that your peers will see your ‘private’ message.
 The cranky ones will give you grief to add to

 your misfortune, no doubt ribbing you rotten for your mistake.
 If you wish your reply to go to only the originator, copy that person’s